 I Outsourced Everything.Then I Lost Control.

-I was convinced that outsourcing was the answer to scaling.
-Hand off the stuff that wasn't core, hire contractors, free up time to focus on strategy.
+I was convinced outsourcing was the answer to scaling.
+Hand off the stuff that wasn't core, hire contractors, free up time for strategy.

 Except I outsourced things I didn't understand well enough yet, and suddenly I had no idea what was actually happening in my business.